sr-murthy/oedtools/docs/index.rst

 ``oedtools`` is a command-line OED file validation and query toolkit for the `Simplitium OED <https://github.com/Simplitium/OED>`_ (re)insurance exposure data format.

+**Note**: the OED version that this repository and package are pinned to is 1.0.3.

 The main features currently include

 * validation of OED account (``acc``), location (``loc``), reinsurance info. (``reinsinfo``) and reinsurance scope (``reinsscope``) input CSV files